sudomateo/website/content/posts/take-the-system-initiative/index.md

 the hands of an engineer.
 Perhaps you're already thinking of assets that you'd write to integrate with the tools you use.

-If you're ready to take the System Initiative, go ahead and sign up sign up on their [website][system-initiative].
+If you're ready to take the System Initiative, go ahead and sign up on their [website][system-initiative].
 There's even a [Discord server][system-initiative-discord] if you'd like to be part of the community.
 If that's too much commitment but you still want to support System Initiative